Octowolve/Octowolve/README.md

 https://piin.dev

 I'm currently working on making game hacking for android as easy as possible via detailed tutorials.
 Alot of stuff for android is "secret" and "shouldn't be shared".
-But I think knowledge should be free and easily accessible everywhere by everyone.
-That's why I started this small forum.
-To help and teach others android game hacking.
+But I think knowledge should be free and easily accessible everywhere by everyone, That's why I started this small forum, to help and teach others android game hacking.

 You can reach out to my via my forum or my discord server.